mitthrawnuruodo/fed2-js2-shorts/Module 3/expressjs.md

 └── package.json        # Project dependencies and metadata
 ```

-Top: Use `touch routes/users.js` to create the file.
+Tip: Use `touch routes/users.js` to create the file.

 Then add the code to `routes/users.js`: